ben-le/DevOps_Trainings/docs/DevSecOps/DevSecOps.md

-## Learn Security Best Practices (DevSecOps)

-DevSecOps is an area focused on integrating security practices into each stage of DevOps.
+# Master Security: Your Guide to DevSecOps

+In today's digital landscape, security is paramount.
+DevSecOps offers a powerful approach to integrate security practices seamlessly throughout the entire software development lifecycle (SDLC).

-### What is DevSecOps?
+## What is DevSecOps?

-According to Wikipedia:

-> DevSecOps is an augmentation of DevOps to allow for security practices to be integrated into the DevOps approach.
-The traditional centralized security team model must adopt a federated model allowing each delivery team the ability to factor in the correct security controls into their DevOps practices.

-### Shift-Left Security

-One of the key topics in DevSecOps is the Shift-left security approach.
-Shift-left security involves adopting security practices during the design and development stages.

-The Cloud Security Alliance states:

-> Security can be achieved only when it has been designed in.
-Applying security measures as an afterthought is a recipe for disaster.

-In cloud environments, crypto mining is one of the common attacks.
-This often happens due to poorly maintained cloud access secrets, allowing hackers to gain access.

-In DevOps, secret management for applications and infrastructure components should follow standard security practices.
-Consider reading about Zero trust security practices.
+Imagine DevOps with a robust security shield built-in.
+That's DevSecOps in essence.
+It emphasizes collaboration between development, security, and operations teams to ensure security is not an afterthought, but a continuous thread woven into every stage of the development process.

+## Shifting Security Left

+A core principle of DevSecOps is "Shift-Left Security."
+This means proactively integrating security measures as early as the design and development phases, rather than waiting until deployment.
+The Cloud Security Alliance puts it perfectly: "Security can be designed in, but not bolted on."

+## Securing the Cloud

+Cloud environments present unique security challenges.
+Crypto mining attacks, for example, can exploit poorly managed cloud access secrets.
+DevSecOps promotes robust secret management practices for both applications and infrastructure components to minimize such risks.
+Consider exploring "Zero Trust Security" for additional security best practices in the cloud.

 ![image](https://github.com/ben-le/DevOps_Trainings/assets/34547999/716a1226-bcd2-41c5-b86d-67e24107cfcb)